“Failure of organizations to anticipate and prevent potential crises is a rampant crisis of its own.”Jonathan Bernstein

 - Vulnerability Audits — A multi-disciplinary risk assessment to identify current and potential areas of operational weakness and system flaws that could lead to, or exacerbate, crises.
 The scope of a vulnerability audit can vary, depending on client preferences and needs.
 Some options include:

 - Crisis Document Audit — A simple review of existing client documents related to crisis preparedness and response, such as crisis communications plans, emergency response policies, disaster plans, etc. This low-cost, flat-rate audit includes creation of a written evaluation with recommendations for improvement.

 - Executive Session Vulnerability Audit — A single session in which the client’s executive team is led through a series of educational and thought-provoking discussions to uncover and begin to address organizational vulnerabilities that could escalate to crises.
 Upon completion, the consultant prepares a written report of findings and recommendations.
 The length and scope of an executive session vulnerability audit can be customized to best suit the client’s needs and resources.

-- Comprehensive Vulnerability Audit — A series of interviews with employees at all levels of an organization, each conducted in complete confidence, so that the interviewee feels comfortable disclosing information he/she might not otherwise discuss.
+- Comprehensive Vulnerability Audit (in-person) — A series of interviews with employees at all levels of an organization, each conducted in complete confidence, so that the interviewee feels comfortable disclosing information he/she might not otherwise discuss.
 This is often complemented by interviews with representative members of key external audiences, and concludes with preparation and presentation of a comprehensive audit report to the senior management team.

 Length of time and cost required varies considerably depending on the size of the organization.